onlydole/forklift/README.md

 # Forklift

 A Rust CLI tool that analyzes and reports on organization-owned forks of public GitHub repositories.
+The project started as a personal experiment, but contributions from the community are always welcome.

 ## Features